alexandreboutrik/newton-euclides/README.md

 ![Version Badge](https://img.shields.io/badge/status-in%20development-red)

-This repository contains the implementations presented in the study article `Cryptography: Newton-Raphson and Extended Euclid, A Comparative Study`.
+This repository contains the implementations presented in the study article `Numerical Methods in Cryptography: Newton-Raphson vs. RSA`.
 The study aims to evaluate the effectiveness of the Extended Euclidean Algorithm (EEA) compared to the Newton-Raphson (NR) method.
 To achieve this, benchmarks were performed using a (highly) simplified RSA implementation as a pratical example.
 The article was developed as the final project for the Numerical Calculus course at UTFPR-TD.

 ## Development status